 Once at the top, enjoy views of both the valley below and the mountains in Georgia, through the telescopes on the observation deck.
 Take a picnic and enjoy the picnic grounds around the visitor center.
 You can also read the interpretive signs along the trail leading up to the center.

 The Blue Ridge Mountains were the inspiration for the great lyric from "America the Beautiful" lauding our purple mountains majesty.
-Truly, Brasstown Bald allows visitors to see the majesty of these centuries old mountains and be humbled by the amazing views to be had, on top of the world in the Georgia mountains.
+Truly, Brasstown Bald allows visitors to see the majesty of these centuries old mountains and be humbled by the amazing views to be had atop the "roof of Georgia" in the Blue Ridge mountains.